osmarks/misc/README.md

 * F# kerbal name generator & very basic stack calculator
 * importer part of an unfinished wikipedia database dump viewer
 * `ptt.py` - Python-based systemwide push to talk (mutes and unmutes microphone via PulseAudio) with tray icon
+* `list-sort.py` - Made for a competition, it sorts a list by making a somewhat weird Lispy language and implementing quicksort(ish) in it.
+* `mcc.py` - a chat program.
+Unlike most chat programs, it runs over IPv6 multicast so you can talk to anyone on your LAN who also happens to have this program somehow.
+Very flaky, due to trying to autoguess a network interface to use and also limited testing, as well as quite barebones.